 Property Name Description binaryNumberRep Enum Valid values are 'packed', 'bcd', 'binary', 'ibm4690Packed' Allowable values for each number type are: Logical Type Permitted Value Decimal, Integer, NonNegativeInteger packed, bcd, binary, ibm4690Packed Long, Int, Short, Byte, packed, binary, ibm4690Packed (but not bcd) UnsignedLong, Unsignedint, UnsignedShort, UnsignedByte packed, bcd, binary, ibm4690Packed 'packed' means represented as an IBM 390 packed decimal.
-Each byte contains two decimal digits, except for the least significant byte, which contains a sign in the least significant nibble. 'bcd' means represented as a binary coded decimal with two digits per byte. 'binary' means represented as twos complement for signed types and unsigned base-2 binary for unsigned types.
-Note that the maximum allowed value for twos-complement and unsigned base-2 binary integers is implementation-dependent, but must be at least that of a xs:long type, which is the equivalent of an 8 byte/64-bit signed integer. 'ibm4690Packed' is a variant of a packed decimal having the following characteristics: Nibbles represent digits 0 - 9 in the usual BCD manner.
-A positive value is simply indicated by digits.
-A negative number is indicated by digits with the most significant nibble being xD.
+Each byte contains two decimal digits, except for the least significant byte, which contains a sign in the least significant nibble. 'bcd' means represented as a binary coded decimal wi digits per byte. 'binary' means represented as twos complement for signand unsigned base-2 binary for unsigned types.
+Note that the maximum allowed value for twos-comple unsigned base-2 binary integers is implementation-dep but must be at least that of a xs:long type, which is the of an 8 byte/64-bit signed integer. 'ibm4690Packed' is a variant of a packed decimal havifollowing characteristics: Nibbles represent digits ( ) - 9 in the usual BCD manner.
+A positive value is simply , , A negative number is indicated by digits with the most significant nibble being xD.
 If a positive or negative value packs to an odd number of nibbles, an extra xF nibble is added as the most significant nibble.
 For all values, the dfdl:byteOrder property is used to determine the numeric significance of the bytes making up the representation, and the dfdl:bitOrder property is used to determine the numeric significance of the bits within a byte.
 Annotation: dfdl:element, dfdl:simpleType binaryDecimalVirtualPoint Integer.
 Used when base simpleType is xs:decimal.
+An integer that represents the position of an implied decimal within a number, or specify 0.
+If you specify 0 then there is no v irtual decimal point